 An old-fashioned plant for multiple uses, combining a leafy green with fruit-bearing stalks in one crop, making a feast for the eyes as well as the palate.
 Enjoy the young leaves raw in salads and later enjoy the sweet delights of ripe shiny red mulberry-like fruits.
 Young leaves are tender with a mild spinach flavor, becoming bolder as they mature.
 The original seeds for this particular variety were found in a monastery garden in Europe.

-Plants quickly germinate and grow, best started directly outdoors when the temperature exceeds + 18°C. The soil surface must be smooth and damp—not wet, plant to a depth that’s equal to twice the seed’s width, germinate for 10-20 days.
+Plants quickly germinate and grow, best started directly outdoors when the temperature exceeds + 18°C. The soil surface must be smooth and damp—not wet, plant to a depth that’s equal to twice the seed’s width, and germinate for 10-20 days.
 Keep the soil moist with a fine mist until germination.
 Strawberry spinach prefers rich, well-drained soil.
-Grow on full sun, it tolerates shade.
+Grow in full sun, it tolerates shade.